Syudagye/leftwm-sunset/README.md

 - picom
 - feh

-## Startup Programs

-You can define startup programs on [startup\_programs.sh](./startup_programs.sh).

 ## TODO

-- Screenshots
+- Conky
+- Display current layout on the Polybar
 - Find a better quality version of the background (or an alternative idk)
-- Better workspace names (not related to this repo huh)
-- Installation instructions
+- Installation instructions (maybe)